 Assist in providing existing information to bring awareness to the public in the form of impact statements, articles for progress/annual reports, and news releases, etc.

-Occasionally apply established subject matter knowledge to create lesson plans to meet program objectives.
+Occasionally apply established subject matter knowledge to create digital lesson plans to meet program objectives.

-Under the direction and oversight of the Youth and Family Lead and Program Leader, adapt already established curriculum and materials as needed to meet established program objectives.
+Under the direction and oversight of the Senior Nutritionist and Program Leader, create already established curriculum into educational materials as needed to meet established program objectives.

 Provide SNAP-ED educational programs via mass media.